pavelsust/internetspeedtest/README.md

 <p>Here we used a open source library</p>

-This demo application base on https://github.com/oatrice/internet-speed-testing
+This demo application based on https://github.com/oatrice/internet-speed-testing

 <p align="center">